Skip to main content

 • registration certificate or title letter

-• manufacturer's certificate or technical certificate (if car is not imported from the EEA)
+• manufacturer’s certificate or technical certificate (if the vehicle is not imported from the EEA).

-When the vehicle has been pre-registered, registration confirmation is granted to the applicant and the vehicle is assigned a fixed number.
-The Directorate of Communications orders number plates and sends them to an inspection post.
-Number plate production times are 3 business days.
+If the application is approved, the vehicle will be pre-registered and assigned a registration number.
+A confirmation of registration is sent to the applicant.
+The Icelandic Transport Authority orders number plates and sends them to an inspection station.
+Number plate production time is 3 business days.

 Customs clearance